 This ratio reflects the collection period.
-The Net Debtor Days refer to the average number of days required for a Municipality or Municipal Entity to receive payment from its Consumers for bills/invoices issued to them for services.
+Net Debtor Days refers to the average number of days required for a Municipality or Municipal Entity to receive payment from its consumers for bills/invoices issued to them for services.

-The Ratio excludes balances for Debtors which the Municipality or Municipal Entity has assessed as potentially irrecoverable, and is also a good indication of the effectiveness of Credit Control procedures within the Municipality as well as the extent to which the Municipality has provided for doubtful debts.
+The Ratio excludes balances for Debtors, which the Municipality or Municipal Entity has assessed as potentially irrecoverable, and is also a good indication of the effectiveness of credit control procedures within the Municipality as well as the extent to which the Municipality has provided for doubtful Debts: